Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Lattice 2-algebra of 2-Chern-Simons theory

-where we have used the coassociativity of $\tilde\Delta_\mathrm{v}$ and the antipode axiom \eqref{antpod}.
+where we have used the coassociator of $\tilde\Delta$ and the antipode axiom \eqref{antpod}.
 Now going back to the top at the left-hand side, taking a conjugation in the fibre spaces that $U$ acts on, we have

 where "$\cong$" in the second line denotes the appearance of a projective phase $c$, coming from module associativity.
 This proves the statement. \end{proof} A simple computation analogous for the left-covariance condition brings right-covariance to the form